-If you are using an EHIC issued by the UK, this will still be valid until the UK leaves the EU.
+If you're using an EHIC issued by the UK, this will still be valid until Brexit happens or if your treatment started before exit day.

 The quickest way is to apply online.
 Your EHIC will normally arrive within 7 days and will usually be valid for 5 years.